We all dream of the day we close an enterprise deal fast with one of the ‘big guys’ (companies like Salesforce and Hubspot).

 - A much longer (and convoluted) legal process.The final contract has to be approved by your client, their lawyer, you, and your lawyer (not to mention the time it takes to draw up the contract in the first place).

-It’s always a long ordeal (the average enterprise deal takes anywhere from 6 months to 2 years), so I’ve written out some steps to help you close enterprise deals faster.
+It’s always a long ordeal (closing an enterprise deal takes anywhere from 6 months to 2 years, not exactly fast), so I’ve written out some steps to help you close enterprise deals faster.

 You have to recognize the differences in perspective.